3dcitydb/importer-exporter/impexp-client/resources/doc/README.txt

 b) Alternatively, you can directly run the @jar@ from within a shell environment without using the start scripts.
-The runnable JAR archive is located in the "lib" subfolder of the installation folder.
+The runnable JAR archive is located in the "lib" subfolder of the installation directory.

-   Open a shell, change to the installation folder and type the following:
+   Open a shell, change to the installation directory and type the following:

        java -jar lib/@jar@ [-options]